cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ### is_contained_by

 Value in `name` compared against a list in `value`.
 The list can have literal values or be a reference to a `$variable`.

+This operator behaves similarly to `contains`.
+The key distinction: `contains` checks if comparator ∈ target, while `is_contained_by` checks if target ∈ comparator.

 > ACTARM in ('Screen Failure', 'Not Assigned', 'Not Treated', 'Unplanned Treatment')